Whether you’re a new vegan or have been vegan for years, the “is it vegan” question never stops.

 Besides this, the amount of sugar found in Starburst is definitely not the healthiest thing for you.
 In fact, I’ll go so far to say that it is decidedly unhealthy.

-A single serving of Starburst has a whopping 5.5 teaspoons of sugar, and a full package of Starburst contains 33 grams of sugar (almost 9 teaspoons!).
+A single square of Starburst has a whopping 2.9 grams of sugar, and a full package of Starburst contains just under 35 grams of sugar (just over 8 teaspoons!).
 That’s around the amount of sugar that you should be eating in an entire day…in just one pack of candy!
+(5, 6)

 Starburst aren’t always vegan, but there may be times when you simply can’t resist the pull of a fruit chew.
 So, what to do?
 Well, you could always look at some of the vegan alternatives to Starburst that are on the market!

-If you’re worried about white sugar and bone char, you don’t have to with Trujoy Organic Fruit Chews.
+If you’re worried about white sugar and bone char, you don’t have to with the Lovely Candy Co.’s organic Fruit Chews.
 Organic sugar can’t be filtered over bone char, so you’re in the clear.

-These delicious and juicy fruit chews are also made with all natural and organic ingredients.
-They’re also gluten free, certified vegan, and free of most common allergens.
+These delicious and juicy fruit chews are made with all natural and organic ingredients.
+They’re also gluten free, vegan, kosher, and free of most common allergens.
+The only downside is the inclusion of palm oil, which obviously isn’t ideal.

 Wholesome Organic Fruit Chews